adspect/adspect/streams.md

 #### Action

 This is the action to peform for a visitor.
-Adspect supports many different types of actions grouped into a few logical classes.
-You will normally use just two or three of the most common actions; the rest are meant for various special cases.
+Adspect supports many different types of actions.
+You will normally use just two or three of the most common actions.

 *The actions listed below work as described in PHP integration only.*  JavaScript integration is much more limited in its set of available technical tools to perform actions.
 Actions that behave differently in JavaScript integration